andykuo1/story/_posts/2023/2023-01-05-not-on-the-floor-plan.md

+---
+layout: post
-# Not on the Floor Plan
+title: "Not on the Floor Plan"
-> Discovered: January 5, 2023
->
-> Tags: Story
+categories: short-story
+---

 “And here is the living room.
 With a fully-functional fireplace and chimney,” said Rena, as she gestures, as she has done a dozen time this week, towards the open room.